-Your Church on Mission was developed and launched in 2016.
-This blog provides practical, strategic training to pastors to help them lead their church on mission.
-Resources include blog posts, podcasts and e-Books that can be accessed through the NAMB website.
+Through our website, NAMB provides practical, strategic training to pastors to help them lead their church on mission.
+Resources include blog posts, podcasts, eBooks and evangelism tools that can be accessed at namb.net.

 NAMB continues to promote the 3 Circles Life Conversation Guide in English and Spanish.
 To date, we have distributed more than 2 million guides via orders, grants and gifts.
 NAMB also developed the 3 Circles Evangelism Kit designed to help pastors lead an evangelism emphasis for their church.
 The 3 Circles app has also been downloaded over 130,000 times.
-Most recently, NAMB developed a 3-week series called Live This designed to give pastors the tools and content to prepare people to have gospel conversations.
+NAMB has also developed a 3-week series called Live This designed to give pastors the tools and content to prepare people to have gospel conversations.